There’s no doubt that telemedicine is convenient for patients and broadens access to healthcare, especially in rural areas.

 1) Determine what ROI is for your practice.
 ROI can take many forms, but here are several factors to consider:

-a) Reduced readmissions (and therefore lower costs) through the use of home-based telemedicine monitoring equipment.
+- Reduced cancellations and readmissions (and therefore lower costs) through the use of home-based telemedicine monitoring equipment.

-b) Reduced travel expenses for physicians traveling to provide regional outreach.
+- Reduced out of pocket expenses for traveling to provide regional outreach.

-5) Better patient access.
+4) Allow Better Patient Access.
 Telehealth can help curb the impact of physician shortages by extending remote access to physicians.
-This is particularly important when considering the types of services most needed and least accessible in rural communities, like psychiatric care, nutrition and weight management, and primary care.
+This is particularly important when considering the types of services most needed and least accessible in rural communities, such as psychiatric care, nutrition and weight management, and primary care.